Financial Samurai

 Conversely, if you have a dearth of private investment distributions coming, you can earn more without paying as large of a tax bill.
 You can pick up extra consulting jobs.
 Or you can reduce Capex to earn more business income.

 Map out your potential distributions on a spreadsheet by year.
 Then plan accordingly.
 For 2022, I had forecasted $112,800 in total real estate crowdfunding distributions.
-Once the quarterly report comes out, I will do a post-mortem analysis on exactly how much the $122,423 is profits versus original invested capital.
-I estimate $62,423 in taxable gains.
+Roughly $62,423 was in taxable gains and the rest came from my initial investment.

-Fortunately, I don’t need the $122,423 in proceeds to survive.
-Therefore, here’s how I plan to reinvest my real estate investment distributions:
+Fortunately, I didn't need the $122,423 in proceeds to survive.
+Therefore, here's how I reinvested my real estate investment distributions:

 • 30% to a Fundrise fund that focuses on single-family homes in the Sunbelt